tum-i4/MakeAdditions/README.md

 * **Step 2**: Add a new test case to `tests/transform/ADDITION/test_COMMAND.py`
 * **Step 3**: Change the corresponding `makeadditions/transform/ADDITION/COMMAND.py` till all tests pass

-If you want to transform a new kind command, just create a new files in the corresponding directories.
+If you want to transform a new kind command, just create new files in the corresponding directories.
 The transformation is registered automatically, as long as the new transformer class inherit from the `TransformerLlvm` class.
 Thereby you normally don't have to change any other file than the two mentioned above.
 The `cd` transformer is a good point to start.